 Each month there is an NWRUG event in Manchester, normally on the third Thursday.
 Most months there is a talk on a Ruby or Ruby-related topic, followed by a visit to a local pub.
-Attendence is free and there is no need to register, just show up on the day!
+Attendance is free and there is no need to register or become a member, just show up on the day.

 The NWRUG Google Group provides a forum for members to discuss Ruby-related topics, as well as a place for Ruby-related announcements relevant to the community.
 Joining this group is probably the best way to stay informed about upcoming meetings.
 Please adhere to our code of conduct when posting to the group.
 We also have specific guidelines for job posts.